About Canadian Energy Metals

 Our project pairs a proven critical metals discovery with an established infrastructure base and a clear path to development.
 With strong local partnerships and a supportive regulatory environment, Project Thor is positioned to advance as a shovel-ready project for Canada’s low-carbon economy.

-1 - Technical Report, Thor Project, Tisdale, Saskatchewan, Canada; Stantec, January 2026.
+1. Technical Report, Thor Project, Tisdale, Saskatchewan, Canada; Stantec, March 12, 2026.

 The Thor Project is located in East-Central Saskatchewan.
 Saskatchewan is well-regarded globally for its mining leadership and resource activity.
-Located outside of the boreal forest, the project lands total 987 square miles.
+Located outside of the boreal forest, the project lands total 1,111 square miles.

 FAQs